bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ![](./images/image14_53.png "")

 Here, we will also find options to explore the features available under each application & cube using the inspect option as below.
-The Application specific audit/logs, Application specific configuration files etc are available in the ‘Applications’ tab under ‘Inspect’ option. as below.
+The Application specific audit/logs, Application specific configuration files etc are available in the ‘Applications’ tab under ‘Inspect’ option.

+By choosing the Inspect option for each application, you can see application specific logs, audit files, configuration files, etc.

 ![](./images/image14_54.png "")
 ![](./images/image14_55.png "")

-We can access the outline of the cube and the specific files under it using the “Inspect” option as below on cube as well.
+You can access outlines and specific cube options by choosing the Inspect menu item for each cube.

 ![](./images/image14_56.png "")
 ![](./images/image14_57.png "")

-Outline Analysis : Outline option is equivalent to EAS console on Essbase on-prem, this is where we can add new dimensions or members under dimensions on any level as required and can make changes to existing cubes quickly using ‘Edit’ option.
-Select the ‘Outline’ option for the ‘SpendHistory’ cube. [ or any cube that is already LIVE on the Essbase 19c UI ].
+Outline Analysis: The Outline option is equivalent to the EAS console on in Essbase on-premises.
+This is where you can add new dimensions or members under dimensions on at any level, as required, and can make changes to existing cubes quickly using the ‘Edit’ option.
+Select the ‘Outline’ option for the ‘SpendHistory’ cube. [or any cube that is already LIVE on the Essbase 19.3 web interface ].

 ![](./images/image14_58.png "")
 ![](./images/image14_59.png "")

-Here, add a new child called ‘TotalA’ under ‘Measures’ dimension member as shown below.
-Let us now assign an ‘Ignore’ - ‘Consolidation operator’ to the ‘TotalA’ member.
+Here, add a new child called ‘TotalA’ under the ‘Measures’ dimension member as shown below.
+Let us now assign an ‘Ignore’ Consolidation operator to the ‘TotalA’ member.
 The operator defines the way in which the new member rolls up across the hierarchy.

 ![](./images/image14_60.png "")
 ![](./images/image14_61.png "")

 We now have to add a formula to this new dimension using the pencil icon under the ‘formula’ tab as shown.
 We are adding ‘Spend’ and ‘Invoice’
-Once added, we need to verify the formula and then select ‘Apply and Close’ .
+Once added, we need to verify the formula and then select Apply and Close.

 ![](./images/image14_62.png "")

-We can also specify other options such as ‘Data storage’ type and ‘Sort/Inspect’ of members in a dimension using the options in UI.
-We can use ‘Skip’ option to skip missing values as below and ‘Save’ all the changes we made.
+You can also specify other options such as Data storage type and ‘Sort/Inspect’ of members in a dimension using the options in the web interface.
+You can use the ‘Skip’ option to skip missing values as shown below.
+Save all the changes you made.

 ![](./images/image14_63.png "")

 ### 2. Jobs:

-Jobs tab has all information about the jobs that are executed on Essbase UI.
-It is like an Audit of the tasks done on Essbase web-UI.
+The Jobs tab displays all the information about the jobs that have been executed on in the Essbase web interface.
+The display of Jobs serves as an Audit of all the tasks done on the Essbase web interface.

-Here we can create / run New jobs on applications and cubes using this tab as shown below.
+You can create and run new jobs on applications and cubes using this tab, as shown below.

 ![](./images/image14_64.png "")

-Now we will execute a ‘Build Dimension’ job by selecting the application and cube as below, ‘Script’ file is the rule[.rul] file where the dimension build script exists , so let us select the pre-existing ‘DimBuild.rul’ file and its corresponding ‘DimensionsCSV.txt’ pair as the Data File and execute the job.
+Execute a Build Dimension job by selecting the application and cube, as shown below.
+The ‘Script’ file is the rule[.rul] file where the dimension build script exists.
+Select the pre-existing ‘DimBuild.rul’ file and its corresponding ‘DimensionsCSV.txt’ pair as the Data File and execute the job.

 ![](./images/image14_65.png "")

-Once done, we can see the status of the job back in the UI and also the job details under actions across the job executed if needed .
+Once the job is running, you can see the status of the job in the Essbase web interface.
+You can view the job details under Actions  for the job executed.

 ![](./images/image14_66.png "")

 ### 3. Files:

- Files tab is equivalent to the file directory of Essbase, this is where we find all the files related to applications and cubes under “applications” folder.
+The Files tab is equivalent to the file directory of Essbase.
+This is where you find all the files related to applications and cubes under the “applications” folder.

 ![](./images/image14_67.png "")

-In files tab we can upload the artifacts/files related to Essbase such as script files, rule files, load files etc existing on local systems directly into the cube of our choice using the ‘Upload Files’ option under the corresponding cube path. [ here in the image below application name is ‘Sample’ and cube name is ‘Basic’]
+On the Files tab you can upload the artifacts/files related to Essbase, such as script files, rule files, load files etc. existing on local systems directly into the cube of our choice using the ‘Upload Files’ option under the corresponding cube path.
+[In the image below, the application name is ‘Sample’ and the cube name is ‘Basic’]

 ![](./images/image14_68.png "")

-‘Gallery’ folder in ‘Files’ tab has industry wide sample templates in dbx format that are ready to use.
-They help us kickstart the process of building cubes related to that specific industry very quickly.
+The ‘Gallery’ folder on the ‘Files’ tab has industry wide sample templates in dbx format that are ready to use.
+They help you kickstart the process of building cubes related to that specific industry very quickly.

 ![](./images/image14_69.png "")
 ![](./images/image14_70.png "")

 ### 4. Scenarios:

-‘Scenarios’ tab is where we create scenario modeling on the applications for ‘What-If’ analysis, which empowers the users to analyze the data and get insights from the data. [ More on this will be covered in upcoming lab ]
+The ‘Scenarios’ tab is where you create scenario modeling on the applications for ‘What-If’ analysis, which empowers the users to analyze the data and get insights from the data.
+[More on this will be covered in an upcoming lab. ]

 ### 5. Security:

-‘Security’ tab holds the information about the users in Essbase and the role they are assigned.
-Here we can change the level of access assigned to a particular user.
+The ‘Security’ tab holds the information about the users in Essbase and the roles they’re assigned.
+You can change the level of access assigned to a particular user.

-We can add new users/groups by clicking on ‘Add Role’ option.
+You can add new users/groups by clicking on the ‘Add Role’ option.

 ![](./images/image14_71.png "")

 ### 6. Sources:

 Many cube operations require connection information to access remote source data or hosts.
 You can define ‘Connections’ and ‘Datasources’ once and reuse them in various operations, so that you don’t have to specify the details each time you perform a task.
 A connection stores login credentials required to access an external source.
-Essbase19c allows connections to following datasources shown below.
+Essbase 19c allows connections to the Datasources shown below.
 A Datasource points to an external source of information.

 ![](./images/image14_72.png "")

 ### 7. Console:

-Console tab is one stop place for Essbase Administrator tools such as
+The Console tab is one stop place for Essbase Administrator tools such as:

-* Export Utility : Command-Line tool for exporting the outline of a cube and other related elements into a DBX template.
+*	Export Utility: Command-Line tool for exporting the outline of a cube and other related elements into a DBX template an application workbook.
-* LCM : Life-Cycle Management tool is used for back-up and restoring the Essbase artifacts
+*	LCM: Life-Cycle Management tool is used for backing up and restoring the Essbase artifacts
-* Command-Line Tool : CLI utility for Cloud Essbase platform
+*	Command-Line Tool: CLI utility for Cloud Essbase platform
-* Migration Utility :  This utility tool is used for migrating Essbase artifacts b/w Essbase instances and environments accordingly.
-This tab also contains the download links for ‘Smartview’ & ‘Cube-Designer’ plugins.
-Extensions and Essbase Client tools such as MaxL, JAPI etc... under Desktop Tools section are also available
+*	Migration Utility: This utility is used for migrating Essbase artifacts  between Essbase instances and environments.
+This tab also contains the download links for Smart View and Cube Designer add-ins.
+Extensions and Essbase Client tools such as MaxL, Java API, and othersnder are also available in the Desktop Tools section.

 ![](./images/image14_73.png "")

 ‘Console’ tab also holds the information regarding session login by users, settings of the Essbase environment, email configuration settings etc…
-The ‘Global configuration’ file of Essbase is available directly from the Essbase Web-UI as shown, where we can add new variable property settings with corresponding values using ‘Add’ option.
+The ‘Global configuration’ file of Essbase is available directly from the Essbase Web-user interface as shown, where we can add new variable property settings with corresponding values using ‘Add’ option.

 ![](./images/image14_74.png "")

 ### 8. Academy:
-This tab contains all the information and documentation links related to Essbase19c
+This tab contains all the information and documentation links related to Essbase 19.3

 ![](./images/image14_75.png "")